What is a Pharisee and a Sadducee?

 Maintained the sacred character of the entire Old Testament Scriptures

 judgment of the last day

-the existence of angels
+the existence of angels and spirits

 The name “Pharisees” means “set apart, be separated.”